Oh Hye-soo

 Oh Hye-soo (born May 30, 1995) is a South Korean actress.
 Her notable role was school bullying victim Min Eun-ji from All of Us Are Dead (2022).

 Personal life and career

 Oh Hye-soo was a student of Korea National University of Arts and she majored in theater.
-She was also a promising savate boxing athele in Gyeonggi Province during her younger years.
+She was also a promising savate boxing athlete in Gyeonggi Province during her younger years.

 Oh made her acting debut in the 2017 web-drama Seventeen, and later earned roles in web series Flower-like Ending in 2018 and in 2019 Cat Bartender and The Story of Yohan Kim.

 Oh gained attention for her portrayal of school bullying victim Min Eun-ji from All of Us Are Dead in 2022.
 She made her cameo appearance in Extraordinary Attorney Woo as Shin Hye-young, an intellectually disabled rape victim.